jhwa426/Patient-Management-System/README.md

 ## Patient-Management-System

 <p>
-Build a healthcare management platform that streamlines patient registration, appointment scheduling, and medical records, and learn to implement complex forms and SMS notifications.
+Built a healthcare management platform that streamlines patient registration, appointment scheduling, and medical records, as well as implemented complex forms and SMS notifications.

+Project Logic: Fill out the registration form and create a personal patient profile.
+A patient can make a new appointment with the doctor.
+A patient will receive an SMS notification on appointment confirmation or cancellation (Patients require to enter an actual number so that they receive an SMS notification).
+On the other hand, an admin can efficiently view and handle all scheduled appointments, which necessitates a <b>passkey (123123)</b>.
+Admins can confirm and set appointment times to ensure they are properly scheduled.
+Once admin schedules or cancels appointments, a patient will receive an SMS notification about the appointment.

 </p>

 ## [CarePulse](https://patient-management-system-carepulse.vercel.app/)

+### Features

-- Register as a Patient: Users can sign up and create a personal profile as a patient.
+- Register as a Patient: Users can sign up and create a personal profile as a patient

-- Book a New Appointment with Doctor: Patients can schedule appointments with doctors at their convenience and can book multiple appointments.
+- Book a New Appointment with Doctor: Patients can schedule appointments with doctors at their convenience and can book multiple appointments

-- Manage Appointments on Admin Side <b>(Admin Passkey : 123123)</b>: Administrators can efficiently view and handle all scheduled appointments.
+- Manage Appointments on Admin Side <b>(Admin Passkey : 123123)</b>: Administrators can efficiently view and handle all scheduled appointments

-- Confirm/Schedule Appointment from Admin Side: Admins can confirm and set appointment times to ensure they are properly scheduled.
+- Confirm/Schedule Appointment from Admin Side: Admins can confirm and set appointment times to ensure they are properly scheduled

-- Cancel Appointment from Admin Side: Administrators have the ability to cancel any appointment as needed.
+- Cancel Appointment from Admin Side: Administrators have the ability to cancel any appointment as needed

-- Send SMS on Appointment Confirmation: Patients receive SMS notifications to confirm their appointment details.
+- Send SMS on Appointment Confirmation: Patients receive SMS notifications to confirm their appointment details

-- Complete Responsiveness: The application works seamlessly on all device types and screen sizes.
+- Complete Responsiveness: The application works seamlessly on all device types and screen sizes

-- File Upload Using Appwrite Storage: Users can upload and store files securely within the app using Appwrite storage services.
+- File Upload Using Appwrite Storage: Users can upload and store files securely within the app using Appwrite storage services

-- Manage and Track Application Performance Using Sentry: The application uses Sentry to monitor and track its performance and detect any errors.
+- Manage and Track Application Performance Using Sentry: The application uses Sentry to monitor and track its performance and detect any errors

 ## Technical Skills 💻